jessecambon/jessecambon.github.io/_drafts/Essential-DataScience-R.md

 ## References

-Here are a few functions and packages you may find useful for further reference:
+Here are a few functions and packages you may find useful for reference:

   - For importing data from files, refer to the [readr](https://readr.tidyverse.org/) (for CSV and text files) or [readxl](https://readxl.tidyverse.org/) (for excel spreadsheets) packages.
   - To coerce a column into a different format, you can use the as.numeric, as.character, as.Date, and as.factor functions (from base R).
 For more functions to work with date and datetime data see the [lubridate](https://lubridate.tidyverse.org/reference/index.html) package, for strings use the [stringr](https://stringr.tidyverse.org/) package, and for manipulating factors see the [forcats](https://forcats.tidyverse.org/) package.